Pete DePaolo: Driving career

-He founded his own team in 1927 and finished second in the 1927 Indianapolis 500, and added two wins on his way to the series' driver's championship.
+DePaolo founded his own team in 1927 and finished second in the 1927 Indianapolis 500, and added two wins on his way to the series' driver's championship.

 In 1934, DePaolo drove the Harry Miller four-wheel-drive car in races throughout Europe and Africa.
 At the AVUS course, near Berlin, while leading the race in a downpour, his engine threw two connecting rods which narrowly missed hitting Adolf Hitler in his trackside box seat.

 DePaolo announced his retirement on October 17, 1934 on the birthday of his son, Tommy.
 Following an accident at a race in Barcelona, Spain where he crashed into a curb rather than hit children playing in the streets, he fell unconscious.
 He remained unconscious for almost two weeks and on three occasions, it was believed he would not recover.
 He came through and decided to retire for his family rather than lose his life.

 Car owner

-He was car owner and team manager for Kelly Petillo's 1935 Indianapolis 500 victory.
+DePaolo was car owner and team manager for Kelly Petillo's 1935 Indianapolis 500 victory.

 DePaolo was a successful NASCAR team owner from 1955 to 1957.
 His drivers finished second, third, and second in the final points standings during those seasons.
 His drivers accumulated 21 wins and 109 Top 10 finishes in 178 starts.
 The team later became Holman-Moody.